developer-zebra/developer-zebra-site/src/datawedge/6-4/guide/api/getdatawedgestatus/index.md

 Introduced in DataWedge 6.4.

-Returns the status of DataWedge as "enabled" or "disabled" as a bundle extra.
+Returns the status of DataWedge as "enabled" or "disabled" as a string extra.

 ### Function Prototype